midhunkalarikkal/FullDomain/Notes/DSA3.md

 Merging BSTs :-  To merge two BSTs, we can first perform an InOrder traversal on both trees to get sorted arrays and then merge the arrays into a new BST.

-3 .
-1 .
-2 PreOrder Traversal (Root, Left, Right)
+3. 1.
+2. PreOrder Traversal (Root, Left, Right)
 --------------------------------------------------
-Visit the root node.
-Visit the left subtree.
-Visit the right subtree.
-Useful for creating a copy of the tree or for serialization of the tree.

-PreOrder Traversal: Visits the root first, then the left subtree, and finally the right subtree.

 Applications
 ------------
 Tree Copying/Cloning :-  PreOrder traversal can be used to create a copy of the tree.